susbakun/huffman-encoding/README.md

 The program will:
 1. Read the input file
 2. Build a Huffman tree based on character frequencies
-3. Encode the file content
+3. Encode the file content to a `BitVec`
-4. Decode the encoded content
+4. Display compression statistics (original vs encoded size)
-5. Write the decoded output to `<input_file>.huff`
+5. Write the encoded binary to `<input_file>.huff` with a bit-count header

 ### Example